-There are three ways you can pay your plan premium.
-When you filled out our enrollment form, you selected a Premium payment option which included your late enrollment penalty.
+There are two ways you can pay your plan premium.
+When you filled out our enrollment form, you selected a Premium payment option.
 You may change your selection at any time by calling Customer Care at the number listed on the back cover of this booklet.